Scottish Society of the History of Medicine: Activities

 The Society holds an autumn meeting in Edinburgh, a spring meeting in Glasgow and a summer meeting at a chosen venue elsewhere in Scotland.
 In addition an annual lecture and dinner in honour of Haldane Tait. a former President and long-serving Secretary to the Society, is held in the summer, usually in Edinburgh.

 Since the inaugural meeting in 1948, papers given to the society have been published as the Report of Proceedings of the Scottish Society of the History of Medicine.
 These are now freely available online.

 The Society has been registered as a charity in Scotland (SC008621) since 1973.

 The Society's archives (1949–1995) are held at University of St Andrews Special Collections (Reference GB 227 msdep87) and the archives of the Douglas Guthrie Trust are held at the archive of the Royal College of Surgeons of Edinburgh.

+The Society has a website www.sshm.ac.uk and a Facebook page.